laurencelundblade/ctoken/README.md

 apply directly for attestation.

 ### CWT Claims
+The descriptions of these are in JWT.
+CWT is a CBOR version of JWT.
+Detailed descriptions of these claims are in [RFC7915](https://tools.ietf.org/html/rfc7915).

-* Issuer -- Who issued the token
+* Issuer — Principle that issued the token (authentication)
-* Subject --
+* Subject — The subject to which the claims apply (authentication)
-* Audience --
+* Audience — The intended recipients (authentication)
-* IAT -- Time stamp for when the token was created
+* IAT — Time stamp for when the token was created (attestation and authentication)
-* CTI --
+* CTI — Unique ID for token.
+Like a token serial number (attestation and authentication)
-* Expiration-- Time stamp after which this token is not valid
+* Expiration — Time stamp after which this token is not valid (attestation and authentication)
-* Not before -- Time stamp before which this token is not valid
+* Not before — Time stamp before which this token is not valid (attestation and authentication)

 ### EAT Claims
-* Nonce -- Unique value from server to guarantee freshness
+* Nonce — Unique value from server to guarantee freshness
-* UEID -- a unique device identifier (similar to a serial number)
+* UEID — a unique device identifier (similar to a serial number)
-* OEM ID -- Identifier of the manufacturer of the device
+* OEM ID — Identifier of the manufacturer of the device
-* HW Version -- A string giving the version number of chip, circuit board or device hardware
+* HW Version — A string giving the version number of chip, circuit board or device hardware
-* secboot -- indicates if device booted securely
+* secboot — indicates if device booted securely
-* debugstat -- Whether or not debug facilities are enabled or not
+* debugstat — Whether or not debug facilities are enabled or not
-* uptime -- Number of seconds since the device started
+* uptime — Number of seconds since the device started
-* seclevel -- A rough characteriziation of the type of security implemented (SW, TEE, HW)
+* seclevel — A rough characteriziation of the type of security implemented (SW, TEE, HW)
-* Submodules -- Not a claim per-se, a way to group claims
+* Submodules — Not a claim per-se, a way to group claims
-* Profile -- Reference to a document that narrows the definition of a token for a specific use case
+* Profile — Reference to a document that narrows the definition of a token for a specific use case
-* Itended Use -- A rough characterization of the intended use of the token
+* Itended Use — A rough characterization of the intended use of the token

 Other claims are defined or in the process of being defined, but not yet implemented.

 ### PSA Token Claims
-* Client ID --
+* Client ID —
-* Implementation ID --
+* Implementation ID —
-* Lifecycle --
+* Lifecycle —
-* Certification Reference --
+* Certification Reference —
-* Measurement --
+* Measurement —

 ### Generic data types for claims
 The ctoken library has some general functions for general data types.
 The values